danielkinguk/draft-rrk-cats-flexmedia-usecase/draft-rrk-cats-flexmedia-usecase-00.md

 ## Compute Aware Traffic Steering

 Deployment of OBM services introduces several technical challenges, particularly in the context of Compute Aware Traffic Steering (CATS).
-Real-time adaptation of compute resource usuage is a major challenge, as media objects must be dynamically composed and delivered based on changing network and compute conditions.
+Real-time adaptation of compute resource usage is a major challenge, as media objects must be dynamically composed and delivered based on changing network and compute conditions.
 Synchronisation across distributed compute nodes is also essential, ensuring coordinated media object delivery and processing across edge, cloud, and on-premise compute resources.
-As the process is managed an aditional challange of Quality of Experience (QoE) management, where compute resource usage must be balanced with perceived quality improvements to enhance the user experience, is also required.
+As the process is managed an additional challenge of Quality of Experience (QoE) management, where compute resource usage must be balanced with perceived quality improvements to enhance the user experience, is also required.

 To support OBM delivery, compute-aware traffic steering must fulfil several requirements.
 It must possess dynamic compute resource awareness, allowing assessment and adaptation to available compute power along the delivery path.
 Multi-layer orchestration is necessary to coordinate network-layer traffic steering with application-layer OBM composition.
 Low-latency compute routing is crucial for minimising processing delays in interactive media experiences.
 Additionally, scalability and load balancing are needed to ensure efficient distribution of media object processing, preventing compute bottlenecks.
 Lastly, edge-aware optimisation should be integrated to leverage edge computing for latency-sensitive OBM applications.